fluid40/basyx-dotnet/README.md

 - Fixed Swagger UI for Repos (Ignore PostAASXPackages)
 - Fixed a bug where the `Submodels -> Parent` property pointed to the wrong object after the AAS was updated (AssetAdministrationShellServiceProvider)
 - Fixed a bug where the `SubmodelElements -> Parent` property pointed to the wrong object after the Submodel was updated (SubmodelServiceProvider)
+- Rework Submodel reference handling in ASS.
+The References are no the primary source and will be updated if submodel objects added / removed from AAS (ElementContainer)

 ## Testing
 - Fixed AdminShellClientServerTests